-This service is forecasted to overspend by £0.600m as at month 5.
-This is mostly in the Libraries, Registrars and Ceremonies service

-(£0.627m) due to a shortfall in income against budget and salary overspends in the Library Service, these have been offset by underspends within Quality Assurance (£0.027m) due to part year vacancies.
+3.9 This service is forecasted to overspend by £0.596m unchanged from month 5.
+This is mostly in the Libraries, Registrars and Ceremonies service (£0.622m) due to a shortfall in income against budget and salary overspends in the Library Service, these have been offset by underspends within Quality Assurance (£0.027m) due to part year vacancies.